teddythinh/AI-Project/README.md

 ## Contents:

 ### Projects:

-I had three projects to complete, however project number two is a group project, thus I can't post to Github due to privacy concerns.
+***Note**: I had three projects to complete, however project number two is a group project, thus I can't post to Github due to privacy concerns.*

 | Number | Context | Description |
 | ------ | ------- | ----------- |
 | 1 | Laboratory 1 | This project is to code some algorithms to find the shortest path (The code is in the `student_function.py` file).